-Luke Norland, one of our excellent sports massage therapists writes:
+Luke Norland, one of our excellent sports massage therapists talks about trigger points:

 A sensitive area of the body, stimulation or irritation of which causes a specific effect in another part, especially a tender area in a muscle which causes generalized musculoskeletal pain when overstimulated.